B-210, General Policy

 TANF and SNAP

-There are five types of benefits:
+There are seven types of benefits:

 B—222 Mailing Addresses for Issuing Benefits